Trent Whitfield: Playing career

 Prior to his second year with the Bruins on August 22, 2010, it was announced that Whitfield had torn his Achilles tendon and would likely miss the entirety of the 2010–11 season.
 Whitfield recovered from his injuries and played 45 games in the minors for Providence.
 He was called as a spare for Boston in March 2011.
 When Boston won the Stanley Cup in June 2011, Whitefield was included on the official team picture, and later awarded a Stanley Cup ring.
 However, since he only played in the minors, his name could not be included on the Stanley Cup.
 On July 1, 2011, Whitfield re-signed to a two-year contract with the Boston Bruins.

 On August 22, 2013, after 15 seasons of professional hockey in North America, Whitfield signed his first European contract on a one-year deal with Italian club, HC Bolzano in their inaugural season in the Austrian Hockey League.
 He played one season with Bolzano, before retiring from his playing career.

+Coaching career

+After retiring, Whitfield was named an assistant coach of the Portland Pirates, who were the American Hockey League (AHL) affiliate of the Arizona Coyotes at the time.
+After a year with the Pirates, he moved into the same role with the Calgary Hitmen of the Western Hockey League (WHL).

+Whitfield would move back to the AHL after the 2014-15 season, accepting a position with the Providence Bruins as an assistant coach.
+On July 27, 2026, after ten years with the organization, Whitfield was named the 14th head coach in franchise history, replacing Ryan Mougenel.